Simenf05/brain/1 - Main notes/Two's complement.md

 | `1`            | `11111111` | `11111111` | `11111111` | `11111110` | -2      |
 | `1`            | `11111111` | `11111111` | `11111111` | `11111111` | -1      |

 This allows a word to represent both negative numbers and positive numbers.
 But why not just shift all the values to be in the middle and have `00000000 00000000 00000000 00000000` be the smallest negative number, and `11111111 11111111 11111111 11111111` be the largest positive number.
-The reason is that two's complement is very useful when
+The reason is that two's complement is very useful when doing arithmetic operations on the numbers.